Oregon Files

 The Oregon Files is a series of novels written by author Clive Cussler and several co-authors.
-Craig Dirgo was a co-writer for the first two titles, Jack Du Brul was a co-writer for the next seven titles, Boyd Morrison took over as co-writer starting with book 10, and Mike Maden writes the 16th, 17th, and 18th book after Clive's passing.
+Craig Dirgo was a co-writer for the first two titles, Jack Du Brul was a co-writer for the next seven titles, Boyd Morrison took over as co-writer starting with book 10, and Mike Maden wrote the 16th, 17th, 18th, and 19th book after Clive's passing.

 The books follow the mysterious "Corporation" and its leader Juan Cabrillo.
 The title of the series, "Oregon Files", comes from the name of the corporation's ship, the Oregon.
-The ship's name is based on the former name of the TS Empire State VI, which originally had the name SS Oregon before entering into government service as a training ship for the United States Maritime Service.

 Books

 The crew of the Oregon first appeared in Flood Tide.
 The main Oregon Files series consists of: